 To start with, you have to find where to add that page.
 The dark sidebar menu is somewhat intuitive: Site Content (1) is a good text link.
 But, once you click on content, there is a weird list on the right that doesn’t communicate well.
 They call it Top Menu Links.
 When you want to make a page, you want to make a page.
 The linking is what happens after the page is made.

 One of the common pitfalls in creating an interface is that the people who make the interface and the people who use the interface are different.
-The developers are trying to guess what communicates to the user, but they are developers, so they don’t get it.
+The developers are trying to guess what communicates to the website owner, but they are developers, so they don’t get it.

 Where Does the HTML Basic Structure Go in Shift4Shop?

-And, finding the places to add that code can be a maze.
-For the purposes of this post, we will only find where the Testimonials go.
+After you find the correct page in the dashboard, finding the window to add that code can be a maze.
+For the purposes of this post, we will only find where the Testimonial code goes.
+Testimonials is group of pages under the Site Content area.